robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failures.md

 ---
 layout: post
 title: "A Monad in Practicality: First-Class Failures"
-snip:  How monads help you to deal with failures in a simple way
+snip:  Monads can help you deal with failures in ways that are more predictable, and easier to abstract over than exception-based error handling.
 published: true
 redirect_from:
   - /2013/12/08/a-monad-in-practicality-first-class-failiures.html
+categories: [fp]
 ---

 There are [plenty of tutorials][] [on what][] [monads are][] out there, some